Deepak-technical/feelgram/README.md

 Thank you for exploring our Social Media App!
 Your feedback and contributions are greatly appreciated as we strive to create an exceptional social networking experience.
 ```

-Ensure you replace `https://example.com/link-to-your-banner-image.png` with the actual link to your banner image, and update other placeholders such as `your-username`, `link-to-your-contributing-guide.md`, and `link-to-your-license-file` with appropriate information relevant to your project.
-This README provides a comprehensive overview of the app, its features, technologies used, how to get started, contributions, and licensing information.
-Adjust it further to suit your project's specifics and needs.